Francophone Affairs Secretariat

 The Northwest Territories (NWT) is the only jurisdiction in Canada that names nine official Indigenous languages alongside English and French through its Official Languages Act.
-The Act recognizes that many languages are spoken and used by people of the NWT and the GNWT is committed to providing NWT residents with an opportunity to access information in the language of their choosing.
+The Act recognizes that many languages are spoken and used by people of the NWT and the Government of the Northwest Territories (GNWT) is committed to providing NWT residents with an opportunity to access information in the language of their choosing.

 The Francophone Affairs Secretariat:

-- provides advice and support to GNWT departments and agencies
+- provides advice and support to GNWT institutions (departments, boards and agencies)

 - develops orientation programs for French Language Service Coordinators

 - coordinates French translation services for the GNWT (excluding laws and regulations)

-- manages the French chapter of the Canada-NWT Cooperation Agreement for French and Aboriginal Languages in the NWT
+- manages the Canada-NWT Agreement for French Language Services

-The Francophone Affairs Secretariat is made up of an executive director, a planning facilitator, French translators, an administrative assistant, and two French Language Client Service Officers at the Services TNO office.
+The Francophone Affairs Secretariat is made up of an Executive Director, a Planning Facilitator, a French Language Monitoring and Evaluation Advisor, French translators, an Administrative Assistant, and two French Language Client Service Officers at the Services TNO office.